-Object means any improvement that is of relatively small scale or of simple construction for primarily ornamental or artistic purposes including fountains, monuments, or sculptures (See-see Limprovement.).
+Object means any improvement that is of relatively small scale or of simple construction for primarily ornamental or artistic purposes including fountains, monuments, or sculptures.
+(See improvement).

 Owner means any person having legal possession, custody, or control of an improvement on a landmark site or in an historic district.